tfry-git/almost.serious.synth/README.md

-# Almost Serious Synth, with - currently - 15 adjustable parameters, and polyphony.
+# Almost Serious Synth, with - currently - 15 adjustable parameters, MIDI recording, and polyphony.

 The setup is mostly inspired by AMSynth (but adds some more complex wave forms).
 Based on the Mozzi sound synthesis library.